kmcelwee/fortune-100-blm-dataset/README.md

 - Lowe's retweeted their CEO, however, the window passed for the API to collect the retweet ID.
 The JSON data was reconstructed, with the ID and `created_at` field set equal to their CEO's ID.
 Otherwise, original IDs, not retweet IDs, are listed in all CSVs and JSONs.
 If one needs an `is_retweet` field, I recommend filtering by tweets starting with `RT @` or drawing directly from the raw JSON.
 - Replies are not included in the dataset, this includes threads.
 Only the top-most tweet is included, but all categorizations apply to the entire thread.
 - UTC is used.
 - Goldman Sachs plays an odd role here, because they use their Twitter more like a news organization than a PR platform.
 They host talks with prominent leaders, so naturally, they hosted speakers to speak about racial inequity in the US.
-These videos are included in `blm-tweets.csv` because they addressed racial inequity, and Goldman used their platform to share these conversations.
+These videos are categorized as `Racial Justice` tweets because they addressed racial inequity, and Goldman used their platform to share these conversations.
 - Lastly, a reminder that this data only helps reveal how companies chose to act *on Twitter*, and does not necessarily reflect their full efforts to address racial inequity.

 ## Quick setup

 If for some reason you'd like to run the pipeline locally.
-Create a Python 3.8 environment and install the necessary libraries using `pip install -r requirements.py`.
+Create a Python 3.8 environment and install the necessary libraries using `pip install -r requirements.txt`.
 Execute with `python pipeline.py`

 ## Contact